PGP

 However, you should really check the fingerprint when you download the key from a keyserver!
 Do not only check the short (8-digit) key IDs, because it is easy to maliciously create multiple keys with colliding short IDs, and it has happened in practice.

 SKS versus keys.openpgp.org.
 SKS keyservers suffer from multiple problems that have been known in theory for a long time and became reality in recent years.
 Besides intentionally creating keys with colliding short IDs, there are certificate flooding attacks resp. certificate spamming attacks that can break your GnuPG installation.
-Consequently, keyservers need to be treated with care in these days.
+Consequently, keyservers needed to be treated with care back in the year 2019.

 In June 2019, keys.openpgp.org launched a keyserver that requires e-mail verification for submitted keys to resolve the problems mentioned above.
 However, as part of the solution this keyserver removes (third-party) signatures and therefore effectively prunes the web of trust.
 However, they may come back at some point by requiring cross-signatures.
 Also, this service cannot be part of the SKS pool for the same reasons.
 And only one key is stored per e-mail address.